 5 Simple Tips for Visiting the National Wallace Monument

 1. You can walk up the hill, or not

-When you arrive at the parking lot of the National Wallace Monument, there are two ways that you can get up to the monument on the top of Abbey Craig.
-The first is to take a small bus from the parking lot to the top of the hill.
+When you arrive at the car park (or parking lot) of the National Wallace Monument, there are two ways that you can get up to the monument on the top of Abbey Craig.
+The first is to take a small shuttle bus from the car park to the top of the hill.
 The second is to walk up the hill.

 Given that we were going to be sitting in a car for the next 5 hours on a road trip to the Isle of Skye, we opted to walk.
 We took the yellow hiking path, The Wallace Way, which was quite a climb!
 Lined by cute wood carvings, the path was cute!
 I enjoyed stopping at the wood carvings to catch my breath and take some pictures.

 In addition to The Wallace Way, there are two other walking paths that take you to the top of Abbey Craig, The Stirling Trail (color coded red) and The Abbey Trail (color coded blue).
 These paths went around, stopping at several viewpoints.
 We chose The Wallace Way because we were pressed for time and the other paths took longer.
 If we had more time, we would have opted for The Abbey Trail so we could experience both the Stirling and the Ochils Viewpoints.

 2. Be prepared to climb a lot of stairs

 Once you get up Abbey Craig, you may think your climb is over.
 It is not!
 To access the National Wallace Monument’s three exhibition galleries, visitors need to ascend a 246-step spiral staircase.
 And it is a lot of steps!